Second Chance (Ugandan TV series)

 Second Chance, commonly known as 'NTV Second Chance' or 'Second Chance Uganda' is a Ugandan telenovela produced by NTV Uganda.
-The story is a remake of the Spanish-language telenovela El Cuerpo del Deseo, produced by Telemundo which had aired on NTV Uganda in 2009, winning NTV a big audience in Uganda.
+The story is a remake of the Spanish-language telenovela El Cuerpo del Deseo, produced by Telemundo which aired on NTV Uganda in 2009 and attracted a large audience in Uganda.

-NTV Uganda acquired rights to produce a Ugandan version which features big names like former UNEB Chairman Fagil Mandy as Peter Byekwaso, former Miss Uganda Stellah Nantumbwe as Isabel Byekwaso, sexy media personality Laura Kahunde acting as Angela, Roger Mugisha as Saava Ssebina, and Housen Mushema as Andrew Masa.
+NTV Uganda acquired the rights to produce a Ugandan version which features former UNEB Chairman Fagil Mandy as Peter Byekwaso, former Miss Uganda Stellah Nantumbwe as Isabel Byekwaso, media personality Laura Kahunde as Angela, Roger Mugisha as Saava Ssebina, and Housen Mushema as Andrew Masa.

 This limited-run series is about a man who comes back from the dead and discovers dark secrets about his beautiful widow.
 It premiered on 31 October 2016 on NTV Uganda and a premiere event at Serena Hotel, Kampala.

 Plot

 The story features Peter Byekwaso (Fagil Mandy), a wealthy old man who lives in a big mansion with his daughter Angela and his servants.
 He falls in love with and marries a gorgeous younger woman, Isabel (Stellah Nantumbwe).
 He dies suddenly, and Isabel marries employee Andrew.
-But Peter returns to Earth through transmigration: (the passing of a soul into another body after death), in the body of Saava (Roger Mugisha), a handsome, yet poor family man.
+But Peter returns to Earth through transmigration (the passing of a soul into another body after death), inhabiting the body of Saava (Roger Mugisha), a handsome but poor family man.